dart-lang/site-www/src/content/tools/pub/publishing.md

 1. Shows all of the files it intends to publish.

-The following example shows the publishing a package named `transmogrify`:
+The following example shows test publishing a package named `transmogrify`:

 ```plaintext
 Publishing transmogrify 1.0.0